clipperhouse/netlify/content/tech-talk.md

 ### About Matt

-Matt Sherman is a veteran engineering manager, most recently at Stack Overflow.
+Matt Sherman is a veteran engineering manager and programmer, most recently at Stack Overflow.
 There, he developed many of the recruitment, management and employee review processes — and has strong opinions on doing them right.

 Matt created the “ask a nerd” program at Stack, connecting salespeople and clients to technical experts.